 These probably aren’t the supplements you expect though—you’re going to find one them a little weird—and you might not be taking them for the reasons you expect either.
 Us ectomorphs need to supplement a little differently.
 So we’ve put together a protocol.
-We aren’t just recommending supplements, we’re recommending a specific combination of supplements taken at particular times that work incredibly well for strength training ectomorphs looking to build muscle and stay lean.
+We aren’t just recommending supplements, we’re recommending a specific combination of supplements taken at particular times that work incredibly well for ectomorphs looking to build muscle and stay lean.

 Ectomorphs need to approach supplements differently

 Most supplements are targeted at the average guy.
 The average guy is overweight and looking to get leaner.
 Maaaybe he’s also looking to pack on muscle while he’s at it.
 This is the world that the supplement companies are presented with and, understandably, they respond by making supplements that are targeted at these guys.
 Us ectomorphs looking to build muscle mass thus need something a little different.

 Look at BCAAs, one of the most common workout supplements available these days.
 They’re an ingredient in pretty much every workout supplement out there … yet us ectomorphs don’t need them at all.